Say Goodbye to Eczema Flare-Ups with These Natural Prevention Tips

 Stay cool.

 Try to limit your exposure to heat outdoors and keep your living spaces–especially your bedroom–cool and comfortable.
-Using light, breathable cotton sheets can help, as well.
+Light, breathable cotton sheets can also help.

 See your dermatologist.